Link prediction for ex ante influence maximization on temporal networks: Experiments

 \subsection{Datasets}

 We begin by briefly describing each dataset used in these experiments.
-See Table \ref{tab:data} for some relevant summary statistics.
-Several networks record an edge if two people are within close proximity: {\it Reality}, {\it High School 1}, {\it Hospital}, {\it Office} and {\it Copenhagen Bluetooth}.
+See Table \ref{tab:data} for some relevant summary statistics. {\it Synthetic} is a synthetically generated network.
+For the first time step, an Erdos-Renyi \citep{erdos1959} graph was generated with $p=0.002$.
+Then for all subsequent time steps, 50\% of the previous edges were kept, and an equal amount were newly generated, thus preserving the total number of edges for each snapshot.
+All other networks are real-world networks.
+Several record an edge if two people are within close proximity: {\it Reality}, {\it High School 1}, {\it Hospital}, {\it Office} and {\it Copenhagen Bluetooth}.
 The remaining networks come from online interactions: emails in {\it Email4} and communication on a social media platform in {\it College}.
+These networks were selected because they have a wide range of nodes and edges, comprise different network-generating mechanisms, and come from a variety of domains.
 We stress that we intentionally chose different network sizes $(n,m)$, numbers of aggregation layers $(T,p)$, seed sizes $(k)$ and infection parameters $\lambda$ in order to compare the methods across a wide range of settings.
+Note that $\lambda$ varies between networks in order to ensure a reasonable amount of influence spread, and to be able to discriminate between the different methods.